Skip to contents

 Value

-a dataframe with the additional columns {var_y}_imputed (the imputed value), .max_{var_length} with the highest value of var_length
+a dataframe with the additional columns {var_y}_imputed (the imputed value), .max_{var_length} with the highest value of var_length with observed data, and {var_y}_imputation for labeling whether observations were "imputed" or "observed".

 Background

 In Hustad and colleagues (2020), we modeled intelligibility data in young children's speech.
 Children would hear an utterance and then they would repeat it.
 The utterances started at 2 words in length, then increased to 3 words in length, and so on in batches of 10 sentences, all the way to 7 words in length.
 There was a problem, however: Not all of the children could produce utterances at every length.
 Specifically, if a child could not reliably produced 5 utterances of a given length length, the task was halted.
-So given the nature of the task, if a child had produced 5-word utterances, they also produced 2--4-word utterances as well.
+So given the nature of the task, if a child had produced 5-word utterances, they also produced 2–4-word utterances as well.

 The length of the utterance probably influenced the outcome variable: Longer utterances have more words that might help a listener understand the sentence, for example.
 Therefore, it did not seem appropriate to ignore the missing values.
 We used the following two-step procedure (see the Supplemental Materials for more detail):